bryzle/devops-take-home/README.md

 - `AWS_ACCESS_KEY_ID` - **Required GitHub repository secrets:read,write, delete**
 - `AWS_SECRET_ACCESS_KEY` - **Required GitHub repository secrets:read,write, delete**
 - `TF_API_TOKEN` (optional, for Terraform Cloud)

 ---

+---

+## Last-Minute Reflections

+- During the course of this take-home, I discovered AWS Fargate as a serverless compute option for running containers.
+In a longer timeframe, I would have refactored the Terraform code to deploy the Docker image to an ECS Fargate cluster instead of EC2 instances.
+Fargate eliminates the need to manage EC2 host capacity and would further simplify horizontal scaling and patching.

+- I also learned more about modular, reusable Terraform repositories (aka “Terraform modules”).
+If there were additional time, I would have extracted the ASG/ALB/security-group logic into standalone, versioned modules stored in a separate GitHub repo.
+This pattern would allow any downstream team to import the same “app-autoscaling” and “app-load-balancer” modules with a single `source` URL, ensuring consistent network/security settings and scaling policies across environments (dev, staging, prod).

+- In a production scenario, I would:
+  1. Break out Terraform into two repos (one for “networking+infra” modules, one for “application” composition).
+  2. Push the “networking+infra” modules to a versioned module registry (e.g., Terraform Cloud Registry, private S3 bucket).
+  3. Reference those modules in the application repo’s root module (`main.tf`), passing in variables like `docker_image`, `min_size`, `max_size`, and `instance_type`.
+  4. Consider migrating to Fargate to offload host maintenance and use capacity providers for even more granular scaling.

+- Overall, this exercise reinforced the value of:
+  - Building back-end code (Rust/Actix) that can be tested and containerized in a single pipeline.
+  - Defining Terraform modules early so that infrastructure changes can be peer-reviewed and versioned independently of application logic.
+  - Exploring serverless/container-orchestration options like Fargate when time permits, to reduce operational overhead.

+If given more time, I would have implemented both of those enhancements—migrating to AWS Fargate and splitting Terraform into reusable modules—so that future feature releases, scaling tweaks, or security updates could be made with minimal cross-team coordination and maximum consistency.

+---